Nommay: Van der Poel still unbeatable | VeloNews.com

 A peculiar event happened on the second lap between Lars van der Haar (Telenet Fidea) and Francis Mourey.
 Mourey got his foot stuck in van der Haar’s bike between one of the seat stays and the wheel.
 He was laying on the course for some time while multiple people came to the Frenchman’s assistance.
 Van der Haar would end up being pulled from the race after the fourth lap, having lost too much time due to the incident.
 Mourey would be disqualified.
 At the time of publication, it was unknown why Mourey was disqualified.

-The leading duo hled a 12-second lead over Aerts and Sweek as they crossed the finish line with seven laps remaining.
+The leading duo held a 12-second lead over Aerts and Sweek as they crossed the finish line with seven laps remaining.
 BoroŠ was 24 seconds down in fifth place.

 The third lap is when van der Poel pounced and rode away from van Aert.
 The two leaders were constantly attempting to power up hills that most of the others in the race ran.
 Van der Poel cleanly rode a slightly off-camber hill, while van Aert’s rear tire lost traction and forced him to put a foot down.
 This slight error by the three-time Belgian national champion opened the door for van der Poel to ride away.